digital-ai/release-integration-sdk-workshop/part-3/lab-7-install-remote-runner.md

 # Lab 7 - Installing the Remote Runner using `xl`

-This lab teaches you how to install the Remote Runner using the `xl` command line utility, the companion tool to Digital.ai Release and Deploy.
+This lab teaches you how to install the Remote Runner into Kubernetes using the `xl` command line utility, the companion tool to Digital.ai Release and Deploy.

 ## Configure Digital.ai Release for Remote Runner

 We need to configure Release with a _service user_ for the Remote Runner and give it the needed permissions.

 Use the following command to create an account for the Remote Runner.
 Feel free to use a different password.
+The `remote-runner-user.yaml` file can be found in the `part-3` directory of the SDK workshop repository.

+    cd part-3
     ./xlw apply -f remote-runnner-user.yaml --values password=Remote123

 The Remote Runner needs a token to register itself with the Release server.
 In order to obtain a token, do the following